AshleyJohnson90/AshleyJohnson90.github.io/courses-page.md

 The original artifact used a binary search tree to store the course data.
 This would not be sufficient storage for a webpage.
 The data needs to be persistent and easy to query so a database would be the best approach for data storage.

-I had to create a connection between the ASP.NET Core framework and the Postgres database so they could communicate with each other.
+I had to create a connection between .NET and the Postgres database so they could communicate with each other.
 ```
 private readonly IConfiguration _configuration;